“Feel the breeze from the subway! Isn’t it delicious?”

 — Marilyn Monroe (@MarilynMonroe) August 30, 2019

-The Pop! faithfully recreates the subway grate pose with Marilyn using both her hands to hold her dress down just above her waist, playful look on her face.
+The Black and White Marilyn Monroe Pop! faithfully recreates the subway grate pose with Marilyn using both her hands to hold her dress down just above her waist, playful look on her face.
 The dress itself is as detailed as Funko could get.
 The light cocktail dress features a halter bodice with a deep plunging neckline and a slim waistline that drops into a softly pleated skirt.

-Make sure to add both the mainline version and the Black-and-White Entertainment Earth Exclusive Pop! to your Marilyn Monroe collection now before they’re gone!
+Make sure to add both the mainline version and the Black-and-White Entertainment Earth Exclusive Pop! to your Marilyn Monroe collection now before they are gone!